dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 This last observation proved to be the most helpful.
 In the binary I pulled, `__libc_csu_init` was `0xcc310` after the first PLT entry, or `0xcc340` after the start of the page containing the PLT.
 After much searching, kmh found the address `0xc2d00` before the leaked return address (`0xc2f32` before the csu gadget) was most likely the page containing the PLT.

+In hindsight, we can not be sure that this is actually the start of the PLT.
+But, we can be reasonably sure that this is at least somewhere in the middle.

 # Leaking the Binary
 The next step is to leak the binary with a `write`.